An acoustically-treated wall.

 This white Yamaha G2 piano (below) visited the Caped Regulators' workshop for a considerable spruce-up and the second full restring in its lifetime.
 Much cleaning and other work is an inevitable part of this job.
 Compressed air is judiciously used to remove dust from the action.
 A repair to part of the pin block meant that the cast iron frame was also hoisted out of the piano.
 After seeing some grubby 'before' photos during the workshop activity, the client's desire to protect the piano was reinvigorated.
 I had a suggestion...

-When I arrived to tune, I found that the kind house-sitting guests had dressed the piano for protection, and because they enjoyed the pleasing aesthetic of the stitching on that quilt.
-The adornment conveniently tallied with my desire to demonstrate the oft-deployed strategy of many a music teacher - that of closing the little lid, but placing the music desk atop the (protected) entirely closed lid.
+When I arrived to tune this piano, I found that the kind house-sitting guests had dressed the piano for protection, and because they enjoyed the pleasing aesthetic of the stitching on that quilt.

 The white piano in the workshop.
 Only during restringing is one granted such access to the piano's soundboard to give it a thorough careful clean.